 It’s possible to obtain a work permit, but it’s not easy or quick.
-For many of you, it could take up to 90 days to be approved, and you’ll need a lawyer to wade through the paperwork to make sure it’s done correctly.
+For many of you, it could take up to 90 days to be approved, and you’ll need a lawyer to wade through the paperwork to ensure it’s done correctly.

 78. What percentage of Costa Rica are immigrants?

-Nine percent of the population is immigrants, coming from a variety of locals.
+Nine percent of the population is immigrants, coming from various countries.
 The economy, weather, and local sights make this a trendy place for expats to relocate, especially those looking to retire on a budget.

-Costa Rica is friendly to those who immigrate regardless of reason.
+Costa Rica is friendly to those who immigrate regardless of the reason.